 Copyright © Nucleus Medical Media, Inc.

 Keratoconjunctivitis sicca is more common in females.
-Factors that may increase your chance of developing keratoconjunctivitis sicca include:
+Other factors that may increase your chance of keratoconjunctivitis sicca:

 The main symptom of keratoconjunctivitis sicca is discomfort in the eye.
 This soreness can range from mild to severe.
 Some other symptoms of keratoconjunctivitis sicca include:

 - Sensitivity to light

 - Redness or irritation of conjunctiva

 Most cases of keratoconjunctivitis sicca cause only discomfort.
 However, in severe cases, the dryness in the eye can lead to damage to the cornea.
 If this occurs, it is possible that vision may be permanently lost.